gerardroche/gerardroche.github.io/_posts/2023-05-25-monokai-free-a-sublime-text-color-scheme.md

 ![Monokai Javascript](/assets/monokai-javascript.webp)

+## Theme

+Try Monokai with the Adaptive theme for a more immersive experience.

+Menu → Preferences → Select Theme → Adaptive

 ## Making it your own

-Try it with the Adaptive theme for a more immersive experience.

-Menu → Preferences → Select Theme → Adaptive

 Override some global settings, for example, the following settings make:

 - the caret yellow
 - the block caret and selections style square
-- the line highlight blue

 Menu → Preferences → Customize Color Scheme